CORPORATE GOVERNANCE GUIDELINES

 Separate Sessions of Non-Management Directors

-The Directors that are not members of the Company's management ("Non-Management Directors") will meet in executive session without management Directors or management present on a regularly scheduled basis.
-The leader of these sessions will rotate among the independent Directors.
-The leader will chair the regularly scheduled executive session and bear such further responsibilities that the Non-Management Directors as a whole might designate from time to time.
-The Non-Management Directors will review the Company's implementation of and compliance with these Guidelines and consider such matters as they may deem appropriate at such meetings.
+The Directors that are not members of the Company's management ("Non-Management Directors") will meet in executive session on a regular basis without management or the management members of the Board present.
+The leader of these sessions will rotate among the independent directors.
+The leader will chair the regularly scheduled executive session and bear such other responsibilities that the Non-Management Directors as a whole might designate from time to time.
+The Non-Management Directors will consider such matters as they may deem appropriate at such executive sessions.

 Director Qualification Standards

-The Nominating Committee is responsible for reviewing with the Board, on an annual basis, the appropriate characteristics, skills and experience required for the Board as a whole and its individual members.
-In evaluating the suitability of individual candidates (both new candidates and current Board members), the Nominating Committee, in recommending candidates for election, and the Board, in approving (and, in the case of vacancies, appointing) such candidates, will take into account many factors, including ability to make independent analytical inquiries, general understanding of finance and accounting, understanding of the Company's business, and educational and professional background.
-Each nominee must also possess fundamental qualities of intelligence, honesty, good judgment and high standards of ethics, integrity, fairness and responsibility.
-The Board evaluates each individual in the context of the Board as a whole, with the objective of assembling a group that can best perpetuate the success of the business and represent shareholder interests through the exercise of sound judgment.
-In determining whether to recommend a director for re-election, the Nominating Committee also considers the director’s past attendance at meetings and participation in and contributions to the activities of the Board.
+In evaluating the suitability of individual candidates to serve as directors, the Nominating Committee, in recommending candidates for election, and the Board, in approving (and, in the case of vacancies, appointing) such candidates, will take into account various factors, including such candidate’s ability to qualify as an independent director, whether the candidate has the relevant business experience, the candidate’s judgement, skill, integrity and reputation, whether the candidate has a background in accounting, finance or other skills deemed relevant by the Board, and the size and composition of the Board.
+The Board evaluates each individual in the context of the Board as a whole, with the objective of assembling a group that can best perpetuate the success of the business and represent stockholder interests through the exercise of sound judgment.

 No Specific Limitation on Other Board Service